catinprogress/SOFT3202/A1/A1_URS.md

 ii.
 Contributor – A user who makes commits, pull requests, or other changes to a repository. iii.
 Commit – A change recorded in a GitHub repository. iv.
 Pull Request (PR) – A proposed change submitted for review before merging.
+v.
+Repository - The source code for a single product.
+An example is https://github.com/microsoft/autogen vi.
+Team - The developers in charge of a single product vii.
+Organization - A group of repositories.
+An example is https://github.com/microsoft

 ## 2. System Overview
 The tool will connect to GitHub repositories, fetch contribution data, and determine the most active contributor based on metrics such as the number of commits, lines of code added or removed, and pull requests merged.
 It will generate reports and provide a ranking of contributors.

 ## 3. Personas

 ### (a) Name: Sarah Thompson
-**Role**: Engineering Manager
+**Role:** Engineering Manager

-**Background**: Sarah is responsible for overseeing multiple software development teams across different products.
+**Background:** Sarah is responsible for overseeing multiple software development teams across different products.
 She ensures that engineers are contributing effectively and wants to recognize top-performing developers to boost team motivation and engagement.

+**Goals:**
-**Goals**: Identify the most active contributor across all company projects.
+- Identify the most active contributor across all company projects.
-View top contributors for individual repositories to track team-level contributions.
+- View top contributors for individual repositories to track team-level contributions.
-Use this information to reward high-performing engineers and improve team morale.
+- Use this information to reward high-performing engineers and improve team morale.

-**Pain Points**:
+**Pain Points:**
-Lack of visibility into developer contributions across multiple projects.
+- Lack of visibility into developer contributions across multiple projects.
-Manually tracking activity across repositories is time-consuming.
+- Manually tracking activity across repositories is time-consuming.
-Recognition of engineers is inconsistent due to difficulty in measuring contributions.
+- Recognition of engineers is inconsistent due to difficulty in measuring contributions.

-**System Expectations**:
+**System Expectations:**
 - A report summarizing top contributors across all products.
 - The ability to drill down into specific repositories for per-project rankings.
 - Accurate data on commit activity.
 - The ability to export contributor rankings for internal reporting and performance reviews.

 ### (b) Name: Jane Walker
-**Role**: Team lead
+**Role:** Team lead

-**Background**: Jane oversees a team of software engineers working on multiple repositories.
+**Background:** Jane oversees a team of software engineers working on multiple repositories.
 She is responsible for ensuring that engineers contribute effectively and for monitoring their engagement in the development process.
 She collaborates with engineering managers to align team efforts with project goals.

+**Goals:**
-**Goals**: Track team-level contributions within specific repositories.
+- Track team-level contributions within specific repositories.
-Identify top contributors within her team to provide recognition and feedback.
+- Identify top contributors within her team to provide recognition and feedback.
-Ensure team members are fairly assessed based on their contributions.
+- Ensure team members are fairly assessed based on their contributions.

+**Pain Points:**
-**Pain Points**: Difficulty in manually tracking individual contributions across multiple repositories.
+- Difficulty in manually tracking individual contributions across multiple repositories.
-Lack of clear visibility into team member activity over different project phases.
+- Lack of clear visibility into team member activity over different project phases.
-Inconsistent and subjective methods of evaluating developer performance.
+- Inconsistent and subjective methods of evaluating developer performance.

-**System Expectations**:
+**System Expectations:**
-The ability to view contributor rankings within her specific team's repositories.
+- The ability to view contributor rankings within her specific team's repositories.
-Filtering options to evaluate contributions over different project phases.
+- Filtering options to evaluate contributions over different project phases.
-Access to detailed breakdowns of commit activity for individual team members.
+- Access to detailed breakdowns of commit activity for individual team members.
-Exportable reports for team performance reviews and internal discussions.
+- Exportable reports for team performance reviews and internal discussions.

 ### (c) Name: Samuel Davidson
-**Role**: Software Engineer
+**Role:** Software Engineer

-**Background**: Samuel is a software engineer who actively contributes to multiple repositories.
+**Background:** Samuel is a software engineer who actively contributes to multiple repositories.
 He primarily works on implementing new features, fixing bugs, and submitting pull requests.
 He is eager to understand how his contributions compare to those of his peers and seeks recognition for his work.

-**Goals**:
+**Goals:**
-Monitor his contribution ranking within different repositories.
+- Monitor his contribution ranking within different repositories.
-Gain insights into his coding activity and areas for improvement.
+- Gain insights into his coding activity and areas for improvement.
-Ensure that his contributions are recognized in performance evaluations.
+- Ensure that his contributions are recognized in performance evaluations.

-**Pain Points**:
+**Pain Points:**
-Limited visibility into how his contributions are measured and ranked.
+- Limited visibility into how his contributions are measured and ranked.
-Difficulty in tracking his progress across different phases of a project.
+- Difficulty in tracking his progress across different phases of a project.
-Lack of a standardized system for assessing individual developer contributions.
+- Lack of a standardized system for assessing individual developer contributions.

-**System Expectations**:
+**System Expectations:**
-A personal dashboard displaying his ranking in both lifetime and phase-specific contributions.
+- A personal dashboard displaying his ranking in both lifetime and phase-specific contributions.
-Ability to filter and analyze his contributions over different time periods.
+- Ability to filter and analyze his contributions over different time periods.
-Clear metrics showing the impact of his commits, pull requests, and code reviews.
+- Clear metrics showing the impact of his commits, pull requests, and code reviews.
-Exportable data for personal records and performance reviews.
+- Exportable data for personal records and performance reviews.

 ### (d) Name: Sandy Hong
-**Role**: IT Administrator
+**Role:** IT Administrator

-**Background**: Sandy is responsible for managing authentication, security, and access control for various tools used by the engineering teams.
+**Background:** Sandy is responsible for managing authentication, security, and access control for various tools used by the engineering teams.
 She ensures that systems comply with security policies and that only authorized users can access sensitive data.
 She also oversees API integrations and system performance.

-**Goals**:
+**Goals:**
-Ensure secure authentication and authorization for all users accessing the tool.
+- Ensure secure authentication and authorization for all users accessing the tool.
-Maintain compliance with company security policies and encryption standards.
+- Maintain compliance with company security policies and encryption standards.
-Support seamless integration of the tool with internal analytics and reporting systems.
+- Support seamless integration of the tool with internal analytics and reporting systems.

-**Pain Points**:
+**Pain Points:**
-Managing authentication for a large number of users across different access levels.
+- Managing authentication for a large number of users across different access levels.
-Ensuring secure data storage and encrypted communication while maintaining performance.
+- Ensuring secure data storage and encrypted communication while maintaining performance.
-Handling API rate limits and potential system failures in a scalable manner.
+- Handling API rate limits and potential system failures in a scalable manner.

-**System Expectations**:
+**System Expectations:**
-Robust authentication and authorization mechanisms integrated with GitHub API.
+- Robust authentication and authorization mechanisms integrated with GitHub API.
-Secure storage of authentication tokens using industry-standard encryption.
+- Secure storage of authentication tokens using industry-standard encryption.
-Encrypted network communication for all data transmissions.
+- Encrypted network communication for all data transmissions.
-Exportable reports in JSON format for integration with internal security and analytics tools.
+- Exportable reports in JSON format for integration with internal security and analytics tools.

-## 4. User Requirements
+## 4. User Requirements (Note that user requirements can capture non-functional requirements as well.)

 URS-01 The system shall support authentication and authorization via GitHub API.

-URS-02 The system shall allow users to input a GitHub repository name and retrieve contributor rankings.
+URS-02 The system shall allow users to input a GitHub repository name (i.e., URL) and retrieve contributor rankings.

-URS-03 The system shall allow users to input a GitHub organization name and retrieve contributor rankings.
+URS-03 The system shall allow users to input a GitHub organization name (i.e., URL) and retrieve contributor rankings.

-URS-04 The system shall allow users to input a GitHub organization name and retrieve their specific ranking for life time of the project.
+URS-04 The system shall allow users to input a GitHub repository name (i.e., URL) and retrieve their specific ranking for life time of the project.

-URS-05 The system shall allow users to input a GitHub organization name and retrieve their specific ranking for the specific phase of the project.
+URS-05 The system shall allow users to input a GitHub repository name (i.e., URL) and retrieve their specific ranking for the specific phase of the project.

 URS-06 The system shall display the most active contributor(s) based on commit count.